As a wheelchair user, the legacy of 2012’s London Olympic and Paralympic Games has been bittersweet.

 On the plus side, opportunities to participate in certain sports have definitely expanded.
 On the other hand, those with a new-found desire to ‘get inspired’ and ‘get involved’, may find that facilities at their local sports clubs haven’t kept up with the rhetoric.
 Whatever your disability, it can be tricky to find coaches, equipment and the basic infrastructure needed to enjoy and excel in sport, such as accessible changing rooms.

-For disabled students, these problems should perhaps be slightly less severe: schools, colleges and universities have an obligation to make their campus accessible and their extra curricular activities open to all.
+For students with disabilities, these problems should perhaps be slightly less severe: schools, colleges and universities have an obligation to make their campus accessible and their extra curricular activities open to all.
 All too often though there isn’t enough funding available for specialist equipment or knowledge, and many clubs train in inaccessible locations.
 The challenges are more easily overcome for those who have some experience of disabled sport already – they will know what help they need and can advise accordingly.

-But what can a disabled student do to get into sport for the first time?
+But what can a student with a disability do to get into sport for the first time?

 1) Ask your institution

-Every educational establishment will have staff within Student Services or within a dedicated disability service whose responsibility it is to support disabled students; ask them what is already available in the way of sports opportunities for disabled students.
+Every educational establishment will have staff within Student Services or within a dedicated disability service whose responsibility it is to support students with disabilities; ask them what is already available in the way of sports opportunities for students with disabilities.

 2) Ask your Students’ Union

-Your SU should have a student rep for disability and they are likely to know what is on offer from the perspective of other disabled students.
+Your SU should have a student rep for disability and they are likely to know what is on offer from the perspective of other students with disabilities.
 As with Tip 1, you don’t need to wait until you arrive to make use of this – emails, visits and phone calls in advance are all helpful.

 Have a look at clubs you think you may be interested in.
 Many will have their own website, Facebook page or Twitter account.
-See if you can find someone from that club who can let you know about access and opportunities for disabled athletes.
+See if you can find someone from that club who can let you know about access and opportunities for athletes with a disability.

 5) Ask the sports centre